elaforge/karya/doc/derivation.md

 expression like `a (b (c 1)) (d)`, `b`, `c`, and `d` are all val calls by virtue of not being at the front of the expression, while `a` is whatever call is relevant for the track.

-There's another wrinkle for val calls: if "normal" call isn't found for a symbol in generator call position, 'Derive.Call.apply_generator' will search for a val call.
-If one is found, its result will be passed to the null generator call.
-So e.g. given an expression `4c` on a pitch track, if there is no PitchCall called `4c`, but there is such a ValCall, the result of `(4c)` will be passed to the null call.
-In fact, this is how pitch tracks usually work, since scale degrees are implemented as ValCalls.

 There's another wrinkle for val calls: If a generator call is not found in the appropriate scope for the track (note, control, or pitch), the evaluator looks